-The SlowDown/HotMic Dante transmitter (output) channel can contain both the slow down 18 kHz tone and microphone audio.
-Typically, filtering to separate the 18 kHz tone from the voice audio content will not be required.
+Note that the SlowDown/HotMic Dante transmitter (output) channel is shared by both the hot mic and the slow down functions.
+This means that this Dante channel will contain both microphone audio and 18 kHz sine wave tone.
+Typical applications that use this Dante channel will not need to separate the mic audio from the 18 kHz slow down tone.
 A display device, such as the Studio Technologies Model 391 Dante Alerting Unit, often will contain internal high-pass filtering.
 This allows it to ignore voice audio content.
 Someone monitoring voice audio will, in most cases, not be able to hear an 18 kHz tone.
 For those with excellent hearing, an audio console's low-pass filter can be used to remove the high-frequency content.

-Off: When selected, the hot mic function is disabled and microphone audio is not connected to the Dante channel.

-On: When selected, microphone audio will always be present on the SlowDown/HotMic Dante channel.
+Off: When selected for Off, the hot mic function is disabled and microphone audio will never be present on the SlowDown/HotMic Dante transmitter (output) channel.